The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

-- Consider using the `Validator` feature of the `TextField` to limit the values of the Game Options instead of clamping manually in the setter methods in the backend.
 - Fix the centering of the Game Board when the user selects a shape through the Combo Box.
 - Find a better way to filter the indices that should do nothing in `GameManager::setCurrentShape`. `GameManager` should know nothing about the numeric indices of the separators, and yet it should still be able to do nothing if a separator is selected.
 Maybe perform a check in `GameBoard.qml` before assigning `gameManager.currentShapeIndex` in `ComboBox`?
 - Try changing some `Q_INVOKABLE`s (the ones which are used in a `Q_PROPERTY`) to private slots, to enforce encapsulation.